 A German-language sister title called FT Deutschland, a joint venture with Gruner + Jahr, was launched in 2000.

-An e-edition’s also available (by paid subscription), as are a variety of mobile apps.
+An e-edition’s also available (by premium paid subscription), as are a variety of mobile apps.